-- Few books, mostly by successful authors, were formally terminated (approx 700).
+- Few books, mostly by successful authors, were formally subject to termination notices.
 These included books by Francine Pascal (the Sweet Valley High series), Ann Martin (The Babysitters Club series), Stephen King, Nora Roberts, Truman Capote, and Isaac Asimov.

-- Sound recordings were more commonly terminated than books (approx 9,700).
+- Sound recordings and songs were far more commonly subject to termination notices than books.

-- But terminations of sound recordings and songs were most commonly contested formally by music companies.
+- But termination notices relating to sound recordings and songs were most commonly contested formally by music companies.

-- Very few (12) works of visual art were terminated.
+- Very few works of visual art were subject to termination notices.

 What does it mean?

-These preliminary trends suggest that termination use varies according to the type of creative work: mainly successful books by famous, well-known authors are terminated, whereas there are many songs and sound recordings and virtually no visual art works that are terminated.
+These preliminary trends suggest that termination use varies according to the type of creative work: mainly successful books by famous, well-known authors are subject to termination notices, whereas there are many songs and sound recordings and virtually no visual art works that are subject to termination notices.
 They also highlight the ongoing battle between artists and record companies over the rights to sound recordings, suggesting that both artists and record companies see value in their sound recordings even after 35 years.

 We’re still completing our analysis and look forward to presenting our final results.
 But in the meantime, the trends we’ve identified give food for thought for lawmakers considering a termination-style system, like Canada currently is.
 They might suggest, for instance, that lawmakers should “target” reversion rights at specific types of works to ensure maximum take-up by authors.
 Perhaps literary authors aren’t terminating as much as recording artists because books rapidly lose value after a few years, so only the very successful ones will be valuable after 35 years.
 But this might be different if, like in Spain and Lithuania, authors were permitted to regain unused rights in their works after a few years, while those rights still had value.